Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Making homemade snowcones has never been easier with only three ingredients!

-Crush some ice up using your food processor or a snowcone maker or even from your fridge dispenser.
+Crush some ice using your food processor, a snowcone maker, or even your fridge dispenser.

 Pour into your snowcone cup and add your favorite syrup or fruit juice over the ice.